Bradford-Miller/s79-simulator/README.md

 ### Run

-Generally after compiling and loading, I do something like
+Generally after compiling and loading, I do something like (where the number supplied to the test function corresponds to the specfic test set, q.v.)

 ```
     (test :n 0)